dofal/Space_game/README.md

 # Space_game

 Hello there!
 This is my first game build in python.
 I used pygame library for graphic render.
-It's really basic game, where 2 spaceships shoot on each other.
+It's really basic game, where 2 spaceships shooting each other.
 The goal is to destroy enemy spaceship.
 This game is version for 2 players.

 How to play: